dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 ---

 When setting up a host, you can provide [Configure](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderextensions.configure?view=aspnetcore-1.1) and [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder.configureservices?view=aspnetcore-1.1) methods.
-If you specify a `Startup` class, it must define `Configure` and `ConfigureServices` methods.
+If you specify a `Startup` class, it must define a `Configure` method.
 For more information, see [Application Startup in ASP.NET Core](startup.md).
 Multiple calls to `ConfigureServices` append to one another.
-Multiple calls to `Configure` or `UseStartup` replace previous settings.
+Multiple calls to `Configure` or `UseStartup` on the `WebHostBuilder` replace previous settings.

 ## Host configuration values